kesteckb/COMSM-SEGP/SprintsAndProjectManagement/README.md

 ## Sprints and Project Management
+Throughout our group project we relied on agile to help divide and plan our project.
+Our workflow was a slightly modified version of the agile process outlined here: https://www.atlassian.com/agile/project-management/workflow.
+We did not incorporate Epics into our workflow as the entire project could probably be boiled down to one or two Epics.
+However, we did take advantage of several aspects from agile: standups, sprints, and kanban.
+We used a backlog as a place to hold all tasks we wanted to achieve during our project.
+In addition to this, we also created a secondary backlog for features we would like to implement, but weren’t critical to the minimum viable product.

+Sprints were the primary tool that we used to group our project tasks.
+Sprint planning was completed on the Friday before sprint, and all user stories were documented in a kanban board (link: https://trello.com/b/ZzT0p21S/site-development) for task management.
+We met each weekday during our standup to discuss the previous day’s work and that day’s goals.
+We also used this time to discuss questions, ask for help testing changes, and review design choices.
+As we worked on the day’s tasks, we primarily communicated by chat, but we also used video calls to discuss complex tasks and take advantage of pair programming.

+We initially considered using the waterfall project management style for our project, but the flexibility offered by Agile was preferred.
+In addition, waterfall has some disadvantages which did not work well for our team.
+For example, waterfall projects tend to focus on one stage of development at a time (https://www.atlassian.com/agile/project-management/program).
+This would have prevented people from focusing on specific roles throughout the length of the project.
+Instead, people working on agile or testing would have been limited to working during only a certain period of the project’s timeline.
+This would result in big bursts of specific development.

 - Group working methods used (for instance did your team choose a particular style of agile? what communication channels did you use?)
     - Standups